 An individual participating in the Program establishes an account in the name of a beneficiary.
 Throughout the year ended June 30, 2012, the Program consists of two investment programs: (1) Mississippi Affordable College Savings Direct Program (the Direct Program) and (2) Mississippi Affordable College Savings Advisor Program (the Advisor Program).
 On May 17, 2013, the Advisor Program was closed and merged into the Direct Program.
-The comparative 2012 financial statements include both programs.
-All unique investment options in the Advisory Program were liquidated and reinvested in Direct Program investment options.
+All unique investment options in the Advisory Program were liquidated and reinvested in the Direct Program investment options.

 Contributions to the Direct Program can be made among four investment options: the Managed Allocation Option, the Diversified Equity Option, the Fixed Income Option and the Guaranteed Option.
 Contributions to the Managed Allocation Option are allocated among nine age bands, based on the age of the beneficiary.
 Each age band invests in varying percentages in the Bond Index, Emerging Markets Equity Index, Inflation-Linked Bond, Small-Cap Blend Index, International Equity Index, Real Estate Securities, Large-Cap Value Index, Large-Cap Growth Index, Short-Term Bond, and Money Market Funds of the TIAA-CREF Institutional Mutual Funds.
-The Diversified Equity Option invests in varying percentages in the Real Estate Securities, International Equity Index, Large-Cap Value Index, Large-Cap Growth Index, Small-Cap Equity, Emerging Markets Equity Index and International Equity Funds of the TIAA-CREF Institutional Mutual Mutual Funds.
-The Fixed Income Option invests in varying percentages in the Inflation-Linked Mutual Funds.
-The Fixed Income Option invests in varying percentages in the Inflation-Linked Mutual Funds.
-The Fixed Income Option invests in varying percentages in the Inflation-Linked Mutual Funds.
-The Fixed Income Option invests in varying percentages in the Inflation-Linked Mutual Funds.
+The Diversified Equity Option invests in varying percentages in the Real Estate Securities, International Equity Index, Large-Cap Value Index, Large-Cap Growth Index, Small-Cap Equity, Emerging Markets Equity Index and International Equity Funds of the TIAA-CREF Institutional Mutual Funds.
+The Fixed Income Option invests in varying percentages in the Inflation-Linked Bond, Bond Index and High-Yield Funds of the TIAA-CREF Institutional Mutual Funds.
+The

-Bond, Bond Index and High-Yield Funds of the TIAA-CREF Institutional Mutual Funds.
-The Guaranteed Option invests in the TIAA-CREF Life Insurance Company Funding Agreement, a guaranteed funding agreement issued by TIAA-CREF Life Insurance Company, a subsidiary of TIAA, which guarantees principal and a minimum return of 3% per annum.
+Guaranteed Option invests in the TIAA-CREF Life Insurance Company Funding Agreement, a guaranteed funding agreement issued by TIAA-CREF Life Insurance Company, a subsidiary of TIAA, which guarantees principal and a minimum return of 1.00% per annum.
 All allocation percentages are determined by the Board and are subject to change.

-Teachers Advisors, Inc., an affiliate of TFI, is registered with the Securities and Exchange Commission (Commission) as an investment advisor, and provides investment advisory services to the TIAA-CREF Institutional Mutual Funds.
+Teachers Advisors, Inc., an affiliate of TFI, is registered with the Securities and Exchange Commission (the Commission) as an investment advisor, and provides investment advisory services to the TIAA-CREF Institutional Mutual Funds.
 Teachers Personal Investor Services, Inc., an affiliate of TFI, and TIAA-CREF Individual & Institutional Services, Inc., also an affiliate of TFI, both of which are registered with the Commission as broker-dealers and are members of the National Association of Securities Dealers, Inc., provide the telephone counseling, marketing and information services required of TFI.